mohitagGit/baristacoffee/README.md

 ### Prerequisites

 You need git to clone the `baristacoffee` repository.
-You can get git from [here][git].

-We also use a number of Node.js tools to initialize and test `angular-seed`.
+We also use a number of Node.js tools to initialize and test `baristacoffee`.
 You must have Node.js and its package manager (npm) installed.
 You can get them from [here][node].

 ### Clone `baristacoffee`